leba-instrument/leba-instrument-en/README.md

 ### Instructions

 LEBA captures light exposure-related behaviours on a 5-point Likert type scale ranging from 1 to 5 (1 = never; 2 = rarely; 3 = sometimes; 4 = often; 5 = always).
 The score of each factor is calculated by the summation of scores of items belonging to the corresponding factor.
-Respondents are requested to respond to each item in a retrospective manner where they try to capture their propensity of different light exposure-related behaviors in the **past four weeks.**
+Respondents are requested to respond to each item in a retrospective manner where they try to capture their propensity of different light exposure-related behaviours in the **past four weeks.**

 This repository contains:
+[docx]
 [PDF](https://github.com/leba-instrument/leba-instrument-en/tree/main/pdf) ■ [Qualtrics](https://github.com/leba-instrument/leba-instrument-en/tree/main/qualtrics) ■ [REDCap](https://github.com/leba-instrument/leba-instrument-en/tree/main/redcap)